amushtaev/gatsby-starter-netlify-cms/src/pages/blog/guide-to-facebook-collection-ads.md

   - Instant Storytelling
   - Instant Storefront
   - video ads
-seo_title: Everything You Need to Know About Facebook Collection Ads
 metadescription: Learn how to create successful Facebook Collection Ads, discover their major types, check specifications, and read the best practices in this guide.
-focus_keyphrase: facebook collection ads
-seotitle: Everything You Need to Know About Facebook Collection Ads
 ---
 <!--StartFragment-->